jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

          Rest all properties can be to be default.

-   b) Once the storage account is provisioned, upload both the below files from AzureDataFundamentals/setup/LabDeployment/data.
+   b) Once the storage account is provisioned, create a new container called **"sourcefiles"** and upload both the below files from AzureDataFundamentals/setup/LabDeployment/data.

       covid19.bacpac

       covid_policy_tracker.csv

    This storage account is from where we will forklift both these files to Azure SQL DB and Cosmos DB respectively.